 Bile duct cancer is rare.
-It's slightly more common in men than women.
 Most bile duct cancers develop with no obvious cause.
-But there are factors that are known to increase risk, including conditions that cause long term (chronic) inflammation of the bile ducts.
+But there are factors that are known to increase the risk.
+This includes conditions that cause long term (chronic) inflammation of the bile ducts.

 Having one or more of the following risk factors doesn’t mean you'll definitely get bile duct cancer.

 Your risk of getting bile duct cancer increases as you get older.
 It can develop at any age but most people who develop it are over 65.
-Remember, the risk is still small because this is a rare cancer.
+It’s important to remember that bile duct cancer is rare, so the risk of developing it is still small.

 Primary sclerosing cholangitis (PSC) is a rare type of inflammation of the bile ducts.
-We don't know what causes it.
+Doctors don't know what causes PSC.

 People with PSC have an increased risk of developing cancer of the bile ducts.
-Between 5 and 10 people out of 100 with PSC (5 to 10%) go on to develop bile duct cancer.
+Between 5 and 35 out of 100 people with PSC (5 to 35%) go on to develop bile duct cancer.

 Choledochal cysts (pronounced kol-eh-doke-al sist) are very rare.
 People with choledochal cysts have them from birth and most develop symptoms in early childhood.
 But some people do not develop any symptoms until adulthood.

-Choledochal cysts are sacs that connect to the bile duct and fill up with bile.
-The cells that line the sacs can be abnormal and occasionally show pre cancerous changes.
-If a surgeon does not remove the cysts, up to 30 out of 100 people (30%) can go on to develop bile duct cancer.
+Choledochal cysts are sacs that connect to the bile ducts and fill up with bile.
+The cells that line the sacs can become abnormal.
+Doctors usually remove the cysts to reduce the risk of developing bile duct cancer.

 Caroli’s disease is a similar condition to choledochal cysts.
 It is a very rare condition you are born with.
 It makes the bile ducts in the liver get wider (dilate).
 This can increase your risk of developing cancer in the bile ducts in the liver (intrahepatic bile duct cancer).